-- Transportation For the cost of transportation on legislative business (such as between the district and Springfield) in a vehicle that the legislator either owns or leases, the Internal Revenue Service allows the legislator to deduct either of the following: - (a) a flat rate per mile (currently $44.5 e^5$) (the state also uses this amount, which the IRS allows to be deducted for travel in a privately owned vehicle, as the amount of its mileage reimbursement to legislators6), or - (b) the share of the actual cost of operating one or more vehicles that is attributable to the miles driven on legislative business.7
+For the cost of transportation on legislative business (such as between the district and Springfield) in a vehicle that the legislator either owns or leases, the Internal Revenue Service allows the legislator to deduct either of the following:

+- (a) a flat rate per mile, which is $58.5 \, \phi^5$ at this writing but is likely to decline if fuel prices continue to moderate (the state also uses this amount, which the IRS allows to be deducted for travel in a privately owned vehicle, as the amount of its mileage reimbursement to legislators6), or - (b) the share of the actual cost of operating one or more vehicles that is attributable to the miles driven on legislative business.7

-Under choice (b), if a legislator drives 20,000 miles in a year, including 8,000 miles on legislative business, 2/5 of the cost of operating a car that year (such as fuel, repairs, and depreciation) is deductible.
+Under option (b), if a legislator drives 20,000 miles in a year, including 8,000 miles on legislative business, $\frac{2}{5}$ of the cost of operating a car that year (such as fuel, repairs, and depreciation) is deductible.
 If the legislator instead uses public transportation such as airlines, the fares are deductible.
 No spending for political, as distinguished from legislative, purposes can be deducted.

-Proving Nonreimbursed Expenditures Expenditures by the per diem and mileage allowances for attending the General Assembly-these five elements must be recorded:
+Proving Nonreimbursed Expenditures

+Treasury regulations require that to deduct additional expenditures beyond the automatically deductible amounts-such as travel on legislative business that is not reimbursed by the per diem and mileage allowances for attending the General Assembly-these five elements must be recorded: